scott-guthridge/pylibvna/docs/source/cal-model.rst

 The goal of calibration is to solve for the error terms using measurements of known (and partially known) standards.
-While the scattering parameter form above is easy to understand, it's not the best for for solving the error terms.
+While the scattering parameter form above is easy to understand, it's not the most convenient for for solving the error terms.
 Rather, it's much easier to solve for them in scattering transfer (T) or inverse scattering transfer (U) form, where the problem becomes a linear system of equations.
 If E terms are desired, then after solving for T or U error terms, we can convert them back to E terms.

-The conversion from T or U to E is the same as for converting t-parameters or u-parameters to s-parameters, except that the elements of the 2x2 T or U matrix are, themselves, matrices.
+The next several sections describe the supported calibration types, the error terms they provide, and the standards needed to solve for them.

 Calibration Types
 -----------------